 Establishing Your Brand = Establishing Voice

 Once you have determined who your target audience is, you begin to build your brand around that information.
-While establishing your hotel’s brand, think of it as building a character.
-You will want this character’s interests to reflect those of the target audience, and for the character’s main purpose to be serving the audience (aka, providing a special experience during their travels).
+While developing your hotel’s brand, think of it as building a character.
+You will want this character’s interests to reflect those of the target audience, and for the character’s primary purpose to be serving the audience (aka, providing a unique experience during their travels).
 You can build this persona by taking a step back and examining your hotel.
-If your target consumers are traveling families with young children, you will want to consistently post content that parents would be interested in.
+If your target consumers are traveling families with young children, you will want to post content that parents would be interested in consistently.
 These posts may be amenities and services your hotel provides that cater to parents with young children, family-friendly attractions nearby, or travel tips.
 Also, language can be more relaxed and exciting with the use of exclamation points and emojis.

-In summary: know your audience and build a brand around their needs and wants; the voice of your hotel reflects your hotel’s persona; the tone should reflect the general vibe or atmosphere of your hotel; and use certain language to convey both voice and tone.
-Take the time to work on building and maintaining an online voice that represents your hotel’s brand, for it is essential to reaching potential customers and, ultimately, generating business.
+Know your audience and build a brand around their needs and wants; the voice of your hotel reflects your hotel’s persona; the tone should reflect the general vibe or atmosphere of your hotel and use particular language to convey both voice and tone.
+Take the time to work on building and maintaining an online voice that represents your hotel’s brand, for it is essential to reach potential customers and, ultimately, generating business.